Nicko McBrain: Early life and education

-McBrain rather paid his rent by undertaking session work.
+Musical career

-His first "proper" band was "The 18th Fairfield Walk", later known as "Peyton Bond", a small pub band, which he decided was "never gonna go anywhere" as they only performed Otis Redding, The Beatles and The Who covers.
+McBrain's first "proper" band was "The 18th Fairfield Walk", later known as "Peyton Bond", a small pub band, which he decided was "never gonna go anywhere" as they only performed Otis Redding, The Beatles and The Who covers.
 McBrain soon left to join "The Wells Street Blues Band", which renamed themselves "The Axe" in 1969, a group which played their own material.
 This band split up after an argument between the singer and the guitarist, and McBrain began playing with Billy Day, a singer and keyboardist, and Michael "Mickey" Lesley, a guitarist, in 1971.
 At that point, he was known as "Nicky", a nickname given to him by his parents after his teddy bear, Nicholas, until an intoxicated Billy Day introduced him to Dick Asher, head of CBS Records, as "Neeko", while they were recording at CBS Studios, Whitfield Street.
 McBrain liked the name, changing it to Nicko "so that it sounded more English", and decided to keep it even after leaving the group.

 In 1973, McBrain performed on a single by Cockerel Chorus, "Nice One Cyril", on the label Young Blood.

 Also in 1973, McBrain played on a self-titled album by guitarist Gordon Giltrap.
 This is notable not only as McBrain's album debut, but also because Giltrap in 1978 released an album called Fear of the Dark and used a font for his logo that is quite similar to the one used by Iron Maiden.